-CY Hoon is Associate Professor of Anthropology at IAS, and Director of Centre for Advanced Research at the University of Brunei Darussalam.
-He is also Adjunct Research Fellow at the University of Western Australia (UWA), where he obtained his PhD (with Distinction) in 2007.
+CY Hoon is Professor of Anthropology at IAS, and former Director of Centre for Advanced Research (2017-2022) at the University of Brunei Darussalam.
+He is Visiting Senior Fellow at ISEAS-Yusof Ishak Institute, Singapore, and Adjunct Research Fellow at the University of Western Australia (UWA), where he obtained his PhD (with Distinction) in 2007.
 In his previous appointment at Singapore Management University, he received the SMU Teaching Excellence Award in 2012 and SMU Research Excellence Award in 2014.

 • Chinese diaspora

 • Multicultural education

 • Religious and cultural diversity in Contemporary Indonesia and Southeast Asia

 Hoon, C.Y.
 (2023) Christianity and the Chinese in Indonesia: Ethnicity, Education and Enterprise, Liverpool: Liverpool University Press.

 Chan, Y.K. and Hoon, C.Y.
 (2023) Southeast Asia in China: Historical Entanglements and Contemporary Engagements, Lanham, Maryland: Lexington Books.

 Ananta, A., Hoon, C.Y. and Hamdan, M. (Eds.)
 (2023) Stability, Growth and Sustainability: Catalysts for Socio-economic Development in Brunei Darussalam, Singapore: ISEAS Publishing.

 Hoon, C.Y., and Chan, Y.K.
 (Eds.)
 (2020) Chineseness in Motion: The Historicity of Nation and Contingency of Ethnicity in China and among the Chinese Diaspora, Springer.